Terms and conditions

 This website's Terms and Conditions were updated on 1 June 2022.

 Application and confirmation payment

 If your application is accepted, a written offer of a place will be made.
-To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £235 and £1,000 security deposit.
-Prior to enrolment (and before you apply for your Confirmation of Acceptance of Studies (‘CAS’)) you will also need to pay £6,000 in advance tuition fees.
+To accept this offer a confirmation payment is required comprising a non-refundable administration fee of £260 and £1,000 security deposit.
+Prior to enrolment (and before you apply for your Confirmation of Acceptance of Studies (‘CAS’)) you will also need to pay a minimum of £6,000 in advance tuition fees.
 Please note that certain territories are deemed high risk by UKVI for the issuance of a visa.
 If your territory is considered high risk, you may be required to pay a higher amount in respect of advance fees.
 Details will be set out in the individual payment plan attached to your offer letter.
 Non-payment by the fee deadline may put your place at risk.
 If you do not require a student visa you must pay this sum no later than 3 months before the start date of your programme.
-Once the CAS has been issued OR before beginning your programme (whichever is earlier), you will be required to pay the balance of the first two terms' fees (or the balance of the first semester’s fees for programmes taught in semesters) along with the accommodation fees (if applicable) as set out on your individualised payment plan on your offer letter.
+You will be required to pay the balance of the first semester's fees along with the accommodation fees (if applicable) no later than 28 days prior to your programme start date, unless otherwise stated in the individualised payment plan in your offer letter.

 Online teaching sessions will be recorded and you will be reminded of this at the beginning of your course and before each session until the last date of admission to a programme.
 You may at any time tell us that you do not wish to be recorded by notifying the relevant member of staff.
 Please note that if you do not consent to the recording of an assessment, this may adversely affect your right to appeal and/or the outcome of any later appeal.

 Deferral, Cancellation and Refund Policy